Testura/Testura.Mutation/README.md

 It will then:

-1. Run a baseline (simply execute all your unit tests to make sure that everything is fine)
+1. Run a baseline (simply execute all your unit tests to make sure that everything is fine).
-2. Create mutations
+2. Apply mutation operators to generate mutants.
-3. Go through each mutation and run all unit tests (we run all unit test for each mutation).
+3. Go through each mutant and run all unit tests (we run all unit tests for each mutant).

-After execution you will get a couple of different result files (we will later add so you can filter which result you want):
+After the unit test execution, you will get a couple of different result files (we plan to develop a filtering function in the future):

 - A trx file
 - A markdown file